 Consider adding a recruitment marketing platform to enhance your strategy Although there are a lot of ways companies can implement a recruitment marketing strategy into their overall talent attraction strategy – sometimes technology can help drive that vision forward.

 There are quite a few recruitment marketing solutions out there for you to analyze for the right solution at you company.
-Phenom People’s Talent Relationship Marketing Platform helps make recruiters more productive by leveraging the best practices of e-commerce and customer relationship management to create an experience where phenomenal people can find their dream job and phenomenal companies can find their dream hire.
+Phenom’s Talent Experience Management platform helps make recruiters more productive by leveraging the best practices of e-commerce and customer relationship management to create an experience where phenomenal people can find their dream job and phenomenal companies can find their dream hire.